ThomasKrass/tweak-backend/README.md

 This is the backend repository for the "Tweak" project.

-For documentation, please visit the main repository [here](https://github.com/ThomasKrass/tweak).
+The main repository can be found [here](https://github.com/ThomasKrass/tweak).